getPopsure/engineer-challenge/Readme.md

-# Feather - Junior Fullstack Engineer code challenge
+# Feather - Fullstack Engineer code challenge

 In this code challenge you'll need to create a simple admin panel from scratch.
 It would need to have a single table view to list insurance policies showcasing all the various field they may have.